apache/openwhisk-debugger/README.md

 ## Attaching to an action

 You can attach to an attach on startup by passing the action name to the initial invocation.
-Say for example you wish to attach to an action `foo`, and this action occurs in a sequence `seq`:
+Say for example you wish to attach to an action `foo`:

 ```
 % ./wskdb foo
 Attaching to foo
    Creating action trampoline
-   Creating sequence splice seq
 ```

 You may also choose to launch the debugger and attach to `foo` later: